marlia92/PFA-component-starter/src/content/pages/index.md

     heading: Easy visual editing
     subtext: >-
       Every component is built to work seamlessly in CloudCannon's Visual Editor.
+Developers can create and style custom Page Sections with Astro.
       Editors can click, change, and rearrange content right on the page without touching the code or guessing where anything lives.
     buttonSections: []
     imageSource: /src/assets/images/component-library/website-split.svg
     imageAlt: Website Split